Website & blogs © Louis Kraft 2013-2020

 Pardon the bragging, but my floppy-hat Wynkoop portrait sees print for the fourth time this month in a book dealing with a live concert in Kansas this summer.
 This isn’t ego, for it gives me the chance to invite friends over for dinner, to see a play, to walk in the park with a friend, to pay a bill.

 Ouch!
 I’ve probably put a curse on myself.
 Most likely the image of Ned Wynkoop in Sand Creek and the Tragic End of a Lifeway will be of him riding a horse.
 Ladies and gents, this image doesn’t exist.
 If I’m going to use it I’m going to have to create it.
-I’ve begun illustrations of him in Indian Territory in November 1868 surrounded by snow and another of him on the parade ground at Fort Larned, Kansas.
+I’ve begun illustrations of him in Indian Territory in November 1868 surrounded by snow and another of him on the parade ground at Fort Larned, Kansas (I don’t think much of either of them).
 Actually, the Wynkoop/horse image is under way, but alas, in a very early stage of development.
 Slow progress and actually these images may not be shared until they are published (or at least in a presentable view as was the Flynn/Custer image from the last blog).

 Is Kraft fickle?
 I’ll never tell, … but I do like to tease.